 She Had an Odd Theory About Mae West

-Welch and West were reportedly at odds on the set of 1970's "Myra Breckinridge," which many consider one of the worst movies of all time.
-In 2012, Raquel revealed that one day, when she looked at the aging icon's hand, she thought, "Oh, I'm getting a vibe.
+Mae West co-starred with Welch in "Myra Breckinridge," and the two sex symbols—one of them in her late 70s—reportedly didn't get along.
+In 2012, Raquel revealed that at one point during the filming, when she looked at the aging icon's hand, she thought, "Oh, I'm getting a vibe.
 I really think she's a man!"

 She Became a Global Phenomenon